-In reality, marketing matters nearly as much as the actual movie itself.
-A bad movie with good buzz can still make bank, but a great film can go unappreciated for decades (“Vertigo,” anyone?).
-We don’t mean to single out the film industry as being especially egregious when it comes to shrewd marketing practices spinning gold out of nothing.
+In reality, movie marketing matters just as much as the actual film itself.
+A bad movie with good buzz can still make bank, but a great film can go unappreciated for decades.
+We don’t mean to single out the film industry as being especially egregious when it comes to shrewd marketing practices that spin gold out of nothing.

 Take a look at the most clever and memorable movie marketing campaigns ever devised.
 Who knows?
 You might just learn something from these silver screen mavericks: